tabler/tabler/_docs/buttons.md

 ### Loading button

 Add `.btn-loading` to use a loading state on a button.
+The width of the button depends on the length of the text inside.

 Since the loading spinner is implemented using the `:after` pseudo-element, it is not supported by the `<input type="submit">` element.

 {% example html wrapper=btn-list %}
 <button type="button" class="btn btn-primary btn-loading">Button text</button>